hhuynh000/Parking-Occupancy-Model/README.md

 The problem of finding the most meaningful blocks to train a model can treated as a type of multi-armed bandit problem.
 A collection of blocks can be cluster into groups with similar occupancy characteristics and each cluster can be considered as a machine.
 Each machine would give the model one data point from the corresponding blocks cluster to train.
 The goal of the model agent is to maximize the prediction accuracy on a separate testing data.
 One solution is to represent the entire block clusters system as a Markov Decision Process, where each state is a combination of blocks from all the different clusters.
 The action is therefore adding and removing block from each of the clusters.
 The optimal solution can be found using Q-learning algorithm.
 After training, the resulting combination of blocks state will tell us which clusters is more impactful in improving the model accuracy.

 ## Implementation
 The parking occupancy data used is gathered and processed from Seattle Department of Transportation (SDOT).
 The naive and ground truth data consist of 12 different blocks around Seattle, where each block has data collected for 7 day (03/21/22 - 03/26/22 + 03/28/22) from 8am to 8pm with a time interval of 1 minute.
 In total there are 84 whole day of parking occupancy data from 8am to 8pm across the 12 blocks and 7 days for each block.
 The data is split into a training and testing set where there are 72 whole day of training and 12 whole day of testing data.
+The occupancy data is normalized as an occupancy percentage based on the max parking capacity of each individual blocks.

 The base predictive model used is a ridge regression with a radial basis function kernel.
 This particular model is chosen because it is simple to train with little data points, while still having decent accuracy.
 The sklearn kernel_ridge package is used to implement the model with lambda value of 0.01 and gamma value of 0.001.
 The accuracy is computed using the mean absolute error: